zhan3258/STAT-19000/README.md

 ### For first-time submissions
 - Check your email inbox for a repository invite
     - If you can't find an invite, navigate to https://github.com/thedatamine/FIRSTNAME-LASTNAME
+    - If you still can't find an invite, the TAs may not have your repository set up yet, or may have forgotten to send you an invite.
+Feel free to send any one of them an email if the above does not work.
 - Accept the invite
 - Continue to the [next step](#for-return-customers)